Snapstromegon/hoeser.dev/src/blog/2022-02-07-everything-is-chrome.md

 I don't think this is true, but that this even offers the option for a joke speaks a lot for the current situation of Safari development.

 As a WebDev myself who on one side loves playing with new stuff like WebBluetooth or WebNFC and on the other thinks that PWAs are the future, Safari has become a real pain point for me.
 Not only that Safari is the only real browser on iOS (more details later), it's also not available on any device for me.
 I don't own a Mac or i-Device.
-So every time I want to test something on in Safari I have to track someone down one (an iPhone is fairly easy, but getting my hands on a Mac is not so easy) and even then debugging on Safari isn't exactly what you'd call a good developer experience.
+So every time I want to test something in Safari I have to track someone down (finding someone with an iPhone is fairly easy, but getting my hands on a Mac is not so easy) and even then debugging Safari isn't exactly what you'd call a good developer experience.

 ### Avoiding competition

 Apples AppStore rules don't allow other browser engines than the build in WebKit engine.
 Therefore all other browsers in iOS use that engine and are basically just Safari with a new skin.
-This leaves to options for other browsers on iOS:
+This leaves two options for other browsers on iOS:

 :::sidenote
 Competition is important - especially in the tech space - even more so in a space that's driven by open standards and has such a painful history like Internet Explorer